How can caffeine affect my sleep?

 If you are having trouble sleeping, you should try to limit the amount of caffeine that you have.
 It is best to have no more than 200mg per day.
-You should not have any for at least 4 hours prior to bedtime.
+There are different views on how many hours before bed you should have your last caffeine intake.
+Some say caffeine should be avoided for at least 3 to 7 hours before going to sleep.
+Others say no caffeine after lulnch time if you have sleep problems.
 Many people will find that their sleep improves with just this change.
 But you should also keep in mind that caffeine is addictive.
 This means that if you stop suddenly, you may suffer from headaches, tiredness and anxiety.
 In this case, gradually cutting down may be better.

 How can food affect my sleep?